Uber expands insurance coverage for ridesharing drivers

-SAN FRANCISCO (Reuters) - UberX on Friday expanded the insurance coverage it offers to ridesharing drivers, a step toward easing U.S. regulators’ and lawmakers’ concerns and creating broader acceptance of the services.
+SAN FRANCISCO, March 14 (Reuters) - UberX on Friday expanded the insurance coverage it offers to ridesharing drivers, a step toward easing U.S. regulators’ and lawmakers’ concerns and creating broader acceptance of the services.

-Ridesharing companies such as UberX, part of black-car service Uber, allow members of the public to hail rides at the touch of a smartphone app.
+Ridesharing companies such as UberX, a unit of black-car service Uber, allow members of the public to hail rides at the touch of a smartphone app.
 Mom-and-pop drivers rather than professionals typically answer their requests, in regular cars rather than commercial vehicles.

 Until now, ridesharing companies’ policies kick in only when a driver is giving a ride or en route to pick up a fare.
 That left drivers exposed when they were between rides in what has become known as the ridesharing insurance gap.